William Thomson (mathematician): Life

 He was born on New Year's Eve, 31 December 1856, in the village of Kirkton of Mailler in Perthshire.
 He was educated at Perth Academy then studied mathematics and physics at the University of Edinburgh.
 He graduated with a BSc and MA in 1878 and began assisting in lectures at the University.

 In 1882, aged 26, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were George Chrystal, Peter Guthrie Tait, Alexander Crum Brown and Sir William Turner.

-In 1883 he succeeded Prof George Gordon as Professor of Mathematics at Stellenbosch University in South Africa.
+In 1883 he succeeded Prof George Gordon as Professor of Mathematics at Stellenbosch University in Cape Colony.

 In 1895 he succeeded Rev James Cameron as University Registrar at the University of the Cape of Good Hope.
 In 1918 he transferred to the same role in the newly created University of South Africa and in 1922 moved to the University of the Witwatersrand.

 He was knighted by King George V in 1922 for services to university education.

 He retired in 1928 and died in Simonstown near Cape Town on 6 August 1947.